STRML/Healthcare.gov-Marketplace/README.md

 the much-maligned backend piece created by CGI Federal.
 Please post issues you've been having with the marketplace here.

-This repository attempts to be a working clone of the marketplace.
+This repository attempts to be a working fork of the marketplace.
 You should be able to run this on a local web server and access healthcare.gov in the same way.